Bound to Disagree: Generalization Bounds via Certifiable Surrogates: Additional Results

 \begin{proof} This result simply stems from the union bound of Theorem~\ref{thm:pbb} and Lemma~\ref{lemma:disagreement_pbb}.
 We remove the factor of $2$ in the $\frac{1}{m}\log\frac{2}{\delta}$ by using the one-sided Chernoff bound, similarly to the proof of Lemma~\ref{lemma:disagreement_pbb}. \end{proof}

-\subsection{Using other comparator functions}
+\subsection{Using Other Comparator Functions}

 Up until now, all the results are presented with the inverse of the $\kl$.
 This function gives the tightest bounds, but the bounds obtained with this function are not intuitive.
-For example, it might be beneficial to use a bound with an analytical upper bound such as the quadratic loss $\Delta_2(q,p) = 2(q-p)^2$ or Catoni's distance $\Delta_C(q,p) = -\ln (1-p(1-e^{-C})) - Cq$.
+For example, it might be beneficial to use a bound with an analytical upper-bound such as the quadratic loss $\Delta_2(q,p) = 2(q-p)^2$ or Catoni's distance $\Delta_C(q,p) = -\ln (1-p(1-e^{-C})) - Cq$.
 Both are upper-bounded by $\kl(q,p)$, which can be proven by Pinsker's inequality for the quadratic loss and Proposition 2.1 of \citep{germain2009pac} for Catoni's distance.
+We present the following result, which is very intuitive and has probably been used before.
+However, we were not able to find it in the literature, which is why we prove it formally here.

 \begin{lemma} If $\Delta(q,p) \leq \kl(q,p) \forall q,p\in [0,1]$, for any $\epsilon > 0$, we have $\kl^{-1}(q,\epsilon) \leq \Delta^{-1}(q,\epsilon)$. \end{lemma}

 \begin{proof} For any comparator function, we have